Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: DATASETs

-\textbf{Dataset Overview.} In an experimental STM image, the QPI signal appears as oscillations centred at a scattering location and possesses either total, 2-, 3-, 4-, or 6-fold rotational symmetry, with material-specific properties determining the remaining details.
-Signals from each scatterer then interfere with one another throughout the image.
-To be more specific, the dataset consists of 100 uniquely kernels with 500 observations each for a total of 50,000 samples.
-Every sample has a real-space image of electronic structure (observation), a real-space image of the impurity configuration (activation map), and a real-space image of the corresponding scattering kernel.
-This dataset allows for the shape of the kernel to be seen clearly while maximizing efficiency of simulation.
+In an experimental STM image, the QPI signal appears as oscillations centered around the scattering location.
+These signals often exhibit rotational symmetries, such as 2-, 3-, 4-, or 6-fold, with the exact symmetry and finer details determined by the material’s properties.
+The main challenge in isolating the QPI pattern of a single scatterer is that signals from many scatterers overlap and interfere across the material, making them difficult to disentangle in STM measurements.

-\textbf{Dataset Construction.} The data are constructed through a phenomenological model (i.e.\ not physically exact) of each kernel that captures these properties.
-The general form of the kernel used in simulation is
+To produce a dataset that is both realistic and effective for training models on QPI kernel extraction, three requirements must be met: \underline{(1)} the dataset must be diverse and abundant to cover a wide range of scattering conditions; \underline{(2)} each observation image must have an exactly known corresponding kernel to provide reliable supervision; and \underline{(3)} the data must realistically capture the QPI physics of interest, including material-specific features and experimental noise.
+To this end, we design a dataset of 100 unique kernels with 500 observations each for a total of 50,000 samples.
+Every sample has a real-space image of the electronic structure (observation), a real-space image of the impurity configuration (activation map), and a real-space image of the corresponding kernel.